backstage/backstage/.changeset/tough-lies-repair.md

 '@backstage/plugin-scaffolder': patch
 ---

-RepoUrlPicker: refetch user credentials when a new host is selected
+Fix issue with `RepoUrlPicker` not refreshing the credentials for a different host